grokkingnix/bourne-to-blog/README.md

     $ blog -S

-## Create a Wiki
+## Modules

-You can create your very own Wiki with Bourne to Blog, take a look at the `samples` folder for the files that can help you.
-You can see a detailed step by step guide [here](https://nixing.mx/posts/creating-a-wiki-with-bourne-to-blog.html)
+Bourne to Blog aims to be modular, below are some modules that have been created to add functionality to the core set of features.

-## Use Openring
+### Use Openring

 You can make use of [openring](https://git.sr.ht/~sircmpwn/openring) with the `-o` flag when building your posts.
 You need the additional `openring.sh` file from the `modules` folder.
 Configure the variable values and you can add the flag to your regular post build/publish workflow i.e. `blog -bops post-file.md`.
 You can find more details on this [post](https://nixing.mx/posts/integrating-openring-into-a-blog.html).

+## Other use cases

+Below are some additional use cases for Bourne to Blog that may be of interest to some.

+### Create a Wiki

+You can create your very own Wiki with Bourne to Blog, take a look at the `samples` folder for the files that can help you.
+You can see a detailed step by step guide [here](https://nixing.mx/posts/creating-a-wiki-with-bourne-to-blog.html)

 ## To-do